From Wikipedia, the free encyclopedia

 Flowery Triodion ( Old Church Slavonic: Triod' cvetnaja) is the one of the earliest surviving example of a work in Old Church Slavonic printed in Cyrillic script.
 [1]

-The book was published in Cracow by Schweipolt Fiol some time prior to 1491.
+The book was published in Kraków by Schweipolt Fiol some time prior to 1491.
 [1] It contains prayers and the rite for the season of Easter in the Orthodox Church.
-[1] After World War II is was moved to the National Library of Poland.
+[1] After World War II it was moved to the National Library of Poland.
 [1] This copy was kept in the Library of the Greek Catholic Chapter in Przemyśl.
 [1] It is decorated with 62 woodcuts of southern Slav initials with teratological motifs.
 [2] Triod’ cvetnaja has 366 leaves, measuring 31.5x21.5 cm, each having a 30-line column.
 [3]

 Only 33 copies of this edition have survived, excluding fragments.
 [1] One of them from May 2024 is presented at a permanent exhibition in the Palace of the Commonwealth.
 [4] [5]